verified-software-lab/sc4drf/README.md

  - README (this file)
  - experiments
    - civl
+     - micro-benchmarks
+       - 88 DataRaceBench input files used in experiments
        - Makefile
-           - input files used in experiments
-           - out (results of running experiments)
+       - results_m1mac (results of running experiments on M1 MacBook Pro)
+     - extra
+       - the 20 extra problems
+       - Makefile
+       - results_m1mac
    - llov
-	     - `do-all.sh` script to run the experiments
-         - `micro_benchmarks` folder with input files
+     - micro-benchmarks
+     - extra

 The virtual machine contains a clone of this repository, and preinstalled software:
  - CIVL (source, documentation, executable, examples)